cmrebar/Math_Master/README.md

-Clone the repository: git clone https://github.com/cmrebar/solo_project Navigate to the project directory: cd math-master Install the dependencies: pip install [package](Check requirements.txt for dependencies) Set up the database:
+Clone the repository: git clone https://github.com/cmrebar/solo_project Navigate to the project directory: cd math-master Install the dependencies: pip install [package](Check requirements.txt for dependencies)
 ## Database Setup

 1. Install MySQL: If you don't have MySQL installed, download and install it from the official MySQL website (https://dev.mysql.com/downloads/).